Dominican coup of 18 Brumaire

-The Coup of 18 Dominican Brumaire was a military coup d'état that took place on June 9, 1844, in the Dominican Republic.
+The Dominican coup of 18 Brumaire was a military coup d'état that took place on June 9, 1844, in the Dominican Republic.
 Orchestrated by liberal leaders of the Dominican War of Independence, this event constituted the earliest military coup d'état recorded in the history of the Dominican Republic.

 In May 1844, after the defeat of Haitian president Charles Rivière-Hérard, political disputes arose between the independent Trinitarios and the ruling conservative government led by Tomás Bobadilla.
 Bobadilla, a staunch annexationist, favored the idea of the Dominican Republic becoming a French protectorate to protect the country from further Haitian aggression.
 While negotiations with France was still in motion, General Juan Pablo Duarte and a group of his followers began plotting a military coup to oust the sitting president and take power in the nascent Dominican Republic to confront the possible French invasion.

 The coup d'état began at the Ozama Fortress, before itching its way to the headquarters of the Central Government Board, until eventually reaching Borgella Palace.
 With mounting support increasing, as well as the intervention of Manuel Jiménes, the mutineers forced Bobadilla to accept capitulation.
 The success of the coup led to the formation of a new cabinet, this time under the governance of another liberal leader, Francisco del Rosario Sánchez.
 New members were incorporated into the Board, including Juan Isidro Pérez and Pedro Alejandro Pina, both well-known supporters of Duarte.
 Unfortunately, this board was short lived, as only a month later, in July 1844, Sánchez was toppled in another military coup, this time led by the conservative caudillo, Pedro Santana.

 Dominican historiography hold this event as an anti-French uprising in response to a proposed French protectorate.
 However, other critics view this uprising as an internal power struggle among factions that remained split on the topic of foreign protectorate annexation.